How to Beat Nakamoto in the Race: Model

-Evidently, the decentralized system described in Sec.~\ref{s:system} is {\em view-based} in the sense that its evolution can be fully described using the trajectory of all nodes' views (including the adversary's).
-In the literature, nodes are often treated as interactive Turing machines which follows an algorithm (see, e.g.,~\cite{garay2015bitcoin, garay2020full}).
-We next show that the tree-based mathematical model introduced in Sec.~\ref{s:mathmodel} is sufficient for studying safety violations in the view-based model.
+The decentralized system described in \dg{Secs.~\ref{s:system} and~\ref{s:enhanced}} is {\em view-based} in the sense that its evolution can be fully described using the trajectory of all nodes' views (including the adversary's).
+In the literature, nodes are often treated as interactive Turing machines which follows an algorithm (see, e.g.,~\cite{garay2015bitcoin, garay2020full}). \dg{We next draw connections between the view-based system and its tree-based model.}

+A chain known to all honest nodes \dg{in the view-based system} is termed public \dg{in the tree-based model}, per Definition~\ref{def:public}.
+A chain that is at least as high as any public chain is deemed credible, per Definition~\ref{def:credible}.
+A-blocks and H-blocks \dg{in the tree-based model} represent blocks mined by honest and adversarial nodes, respectively, \dg{in a view-based system}.
+The adherence of honest nodes to the longest-chain fork-choice rule is encapsulated by the requirement \dg{(in the tree-based model)} that each new H-block must be higher than all existing public chains, as specified in Definition~\ref{def:AH}.
+In contrast, an A-block can have any existing block as its parent.

+Evidently, a longest chain in a node's view \dg{(in a view-based system) is credible in the corresponding tree-based model} (Definition~\ref{def:confirmation}).
+For example, in Fig.~\ref{fig:blocks_feature}, with $k = 3$, block~2 is committed via a $t_8$-credible chain, chain~8, as two blocks are mined on top of it within chain~8, which is a longest chain visible to an honest node.
+However, block~2 is absent from the subsequent $t_9$-credible chain (chain~9), where $t_9>t_8$, resulting in a safety violation at height~1.

+The public view represents the collective knowledge shared by all honest nodes.
+Rather than modeling each node’s individual view---which can vary due to network delays or message propagation issues---the public view serves as a common reference point for consensus.
+It also represents the ``weakest'' or most disadvantaged perspective an honest node can have, corresponding to the least up-to-date state of the blockchain due to factors including network latency and manipulation by the adversary.
+If a safety violation (e.g., a fork or rollback of a committed block) occurs in any honest node's view---potentially a more up-to-date or informed perspective---then it must also occur in the weakest view.
+Thus, the public view provides a worst-case perspective from the standpoint of honest nodes, ensuring that any violation observed in a stronger view is necessarily reflected in the weakest one.

+We next show that the tree-based mathematical model \dg{is} sufficient for studying safety violations in the view-based \dg{system}.

-\begin{proposition} For every realization (or sample path) of the A- and H-block arrival processes, if the enhanced adversary in the view-based model can produce a certain blocktree, yielding a safety violation, so can the adversary in the tree-based mode, and vice versa. \end{proposition}
+\begin{proposition} For every realization (or sample path) of the A- and H-block arrival processes, if the enhanced adversary in the view-based \dg{system} can produce a certain blocktree, yielding a safety violation, so can the adversary in the tree-based mode, and vice versa. \end{proposition}

 \begin{proof} We prove by induction on the sequence of block arrivals.
 At time $t_0=0$, the two models share the same blocktree, which includes only the genesis block.
-In the view-based model, all honest nodes' views include only this single-node blocktree.
+In the view-based \dg{system}, all honest nodes' views include only this single-node blocktree.
 In the tree-based model, the genesis is public.